kennethchung/ProgrammingAssignment2/CodeBook.md

   * This contains all activities associated with the each  record archived in train/y_train.txt

 ### Variables and libraries
+The following variables are used and extracted from various files

+* Any Std() and Mean() measurements from train/X_train.txt and test/X_test.txt.
+See features_info.txt for detail description of all measurements collected in the archives
+* Activity names from activity_labels.txt
+* Subject IDs from test/subject_train.txt  and train/subject_test.txt
+* activity IDs from train/y_test.txt and test/y_test.txt

-"datasets" and "data.table" are expected to installed and loaded. result.completecase.dataset dataset contains the final output for the average of each mean and standard deviation for each activitiy and subject.
+"datasets" and "data.table" libraries are expected to installed and loaded. result.completecase.dataset dataset contains the final output for the average of each mean and standard deviation for each activitiy and subject.
 This dataset is written out to [thebasedatasetdir]/SecondIndependentTidyData.txt

 There is an intermedidate dataset that contains merged data from Test,Training, Activity and Std() and mean() Features data.